amuthankural/lid_driven_cavity-repo_Velocity/README.md

 # lid_driven_cavity-repo_Velocity
-A introductory approach to lid driven cavity problem
+A introductory approach to lid driven cavity problem using FDM schemes